Why Choose EIU?

 Are you passionate about influencing the health choices of children in a secondary school setting?
 Be a School Health teacher.
 Impact the lives of children.

 Are you looking for a way to enhance and expand your career options?
 A minor can complement the professional training you are getting in your major, and expand and diversify your potential employment opportunities.
-Click on the links below for more information about the minors offered in the Department of Health Studies.
+Click on the links below for more information about the minors offered in the Department of Health Promotion.

 Community Health minor